 Performance improvement: The RDBMS automatically tracks the validity of all program objects stored in the database and enhance the performance of packages.

-20. Explain the uses of database trigger?
+20. Explain the uses of a database trigger?

-A PL/SQL program unit associated with a particular database table is called a database trigger.
+Answer: A PL/SQL program unit associated with a particular database table is called a database trigger.
 It is used for :

 Audit data modifications.